aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 You may ask why we should use such a asynchronous programming skill.
 As JavaScript is almost run in a thread, and its executing blocks the UI thread at the same time, resulting in a really "disastrous" user experience, asynchronous programming allows developers to write code in a asynchronous way to improve performance of JavaScript code.
 With making great use of CPU resources to prevent from wasting calculation units, the effect is always impressive.
 For example, a long time task will occupy CPU without calculating anymore, like parsing a large JSON, reading a file, or requesting something in a bad network status.

+Certainly, asynchronous programming skill does not work in any cases.
 Before using such a skill to handle multitasking, be sure that tasks are non-preemptive (非優先級的), also means they're not related to each other.
 If one task relies on the result of another task, it's absolutely impossible to improve them by converting into in a asynchronous way.
 To explain it more apparently, I will take the following case as an example:

 Assume that we have four variables `a`, `b`, `c`, and `d` respectively, and then considering a simple task, in which we want to add them together.